k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ### General Information Section

-The General Information section consists of the BE **Name** and **Description**.
+The General Information section consists of the BE **Name** , **Description** and the **Execution mode**.
 The Name setting is mandatory.
 Note that each active BE should have a specified Name.
 An error is displayed when an attempt is made to create several BEs with the same name.

+#### TDM Execution Mode

+TDM 9.2 introduces a new execution mode for TDM tasks: vertical execution.
+Vertical execution changes how the system handles Logical Unit (LU) hierarchies: instead of the **default Horizontal mode** of executing **system by system** (where all entities are processed in one system before moving to the next), **Vertical execution** processes the **complete LU hierarchy for each root entity before moving to the next root entity**.
+This mode is particularly useful when running TDM tasks on a large scale of entities and ensures better cross-systems data consistency and better data alignment.

+The default execution mode is Horizontal and can be replaced with Vertical execution mode.
+By default, the BE's execution mode impacts the execution of all the tasks with the BE.
+However, the task creator can override the execution mode on a given task.

 ### Logical Units Tab